oasis-tcs/openc2-ap-er/oc2edr.md

     * SHOULD respond with status code 501
     * SHOULD respond with "Argument not supported" in the status Text
     * MAY respond with status code 500
-* but do not support the 'periodc_scan' argument
+* but do not support the 'periodic_scan' argument
     * MUST NOT respond with a OK/200
     * SHOULD respond with status code 501
     * SHOULD respond with "Argument not supported" in the status Text